ksdtech/gdrive-cli/README.md

 sudo pip install google-api-python-client sudo pip install httplib2

+##Chrome Application

+To use this, you need to register a chrome application.
+It must be at least installable by you, but need not be published.
+There is a boilerplate app in the repo you can use to base yours off of.
+I highly encourage you to take this code and use it to work towards developing useful and profitable chrome apps on the chrome web store!

 ##Installation

 1. Visit [http://developers.google.com/drive](http://developers.google.com/drive) and perform all the required steps to publish a chrome app with Google Drive enabled.
 Don't hestitate to contact me if you have trouble with this, because it is tricky.